VAT guide for Cyprus

 Summary

 The VAT system in Cyprus appears relatively favorable for businesses, especially regarding reduced rates on selected goods and services.
-Cyprus offers one of the lowest standard VAT rates in the European Union, making it an attractive location for business operations.
+Cyprus applies a standard VAT rate of 19%, which is among the lower standard rates in the European Union, alongside several reduced and super‑reduced rates (9%, 5% and 3%) and targeted 0% reliefs on essential goods.
+This combination of rates makes Cyprus a relatively attractive jurisdiction for many business models, while still remaining aligned with EU VAT rules.
 However, as in other EU countries, entrepreneurs need to be aware of the applicable regulations and deadlines to avoid unnecessary penalties and sanctions.